0xced/SingleFileAppDependencyContext/README.md

 Implemented in the `CaptureAppHostLogs` class.

 This is a very convoluted way to get the `.deps.json` offset and size that I would never use in production but is an interesting experiment.
-The apphost us run with the `COREHOST_TRACE` environment variable set to `1`, producing logs on stderr.
+The apphost is run with the `COREHOST_TRACE` environment variable set to `1`, producing logs on stderr.
 For example:

 ```
 […]
-Bundle Header Offset: [99320]
+Bundle Header Offset: [42b4ada]
-Tracing enabled @ Tue Apr  5 20:37:03 2022 UTC
---- Invoked hostfxr_main_bundle_startupinfo [commit hash: c24d9a9c91c5d04b7b4de71f1a9f33ac35e09663]
+--- Invoked hostfxr_main_bundle_startupinfo [commit hash: static]
 Mapped application bundle
 Unmapped application bundle
 Single-File bundle details:
-DepsJson Offset:[1f4c0] Size[25da]
+DepsJson Offset:[42a4888] Size[10252]
-RuntimeConfigJson Offset:[21a9a] Size[8b]
+RuntimeConfigJson Offset:[a6ac50] Size[10f]
 .net core 3 compatibility mode: [No]
 […]
 ```

 Redirecting stderr and reading the logs makes it possible to catch the value we are interested in:

-> DepsJson Offset:[**1f4c0**] Size[**25da**]
+> DepsJson Offset:[**42a4888**] Size[**10252**]

-### 3. Get the bundle header offset by reading the apphost symbol
+### 3. Get the bundle header offset by parsing the apphost file format

-Implemented in the `FindBundleHeaderOffsetSymbol` class.
+Implemented in the `ParseExecutableFileFormat` class.

 The idea is to find the `bundle_marker_t::header_offset()::placeholder` symbol in the executable symbol table.
 This directly points to the bundle header offset.

-Like the second option, this should not be used in production since the symbol could be stripped from the binary.
+Like the second option, this should not be used in production since the symbol could not exist in the binary.
 Also, reading the symbol table is a non trivial task and requires specific code for reading ELF (Linux), Mach-O (macOS) and PE (Windows) files.

-For example, on macOS:
+For example, on macOS, with the app published with `dotnet publish -c Release -f net6.0 -r osx-x64 --self-contained`

-Find the symbol address (`00000001000106e0`)
+Find the symbol address (`000000010086eea0`)
 ```
-nm -m SingleFileApp | grep placeholder
+nm SingleFileAppDependencyContext | grep placeholder
-00000001000106e0 (__DATA,__data) non-external __ZZN15bundle_marker_t13header_offsetEvE11placeholder
+000000010086eea0 d __ZZN15bundle_marker_t13header_offsetEvE11placeholder
 ```

 Get information about the `__DATA,__data` section where the symbol is located.
 ```
-otool -lv SingleFileApp | grep __data -A 4
+otool -lv SingleFileAppDependencyContext | grep __data -A 4
   sectname __data
    segname __DATA
-      addr 0x00000001000106e0
+      addr 0x000000010086ee40
-      size 0x00000000000004a1
+      size 0x0000000000004c8c
-    offset 67296
+    offset 8842816
 ```

 Compute the file offset.
-Note that it's not guaranteed that the symbol is the first one in the data section.
-The symbol address matching the data section is a coincidence and could change in the future.
 ```
-symbolAddress = 0x00000001000106e0;
+symbolAddress = 0x000000010086eea0
-dataAddress = 0x00000001000106e0 - 67296 = 0x0000000100000000
+dataAddress = 0x000000010086ee40
+dataOffset = 0x86ee40 (8842816)
-fileOffset = symbolAddress - dataAddress = 0x106E0 = 67296
+fileOffset = dataOffset + symbolAddress - dataAddress = 0x86eea0 = 8842912
 ```

 Finally read the bundle header offset:
 ```
-xxd -s 67296 -l 8 -p SingleFileApp
+xxd -s 8842912 -l 8 -p SingleFileAppDependencyContext
-2093090000000000
+da4a2b0400000000
 ```

 Convert this 64-bits little-endian value:
 ```
-python3 -c "from struct import unpack; print(unpack('Q', bytes.fromhex('2093090000000000'))[0])"
+python3 -c "from struct import unpack; print(unpack('Q', bytes.fromhex('da4a2b0400000000'))[0])"
-627488
+69946074
 ```

-`627488` is `99320` in hexadecimal which is the bundle header offset.
+`69946074` is `0x42b4ada` in hexadecimal which is the bundle header offset.
+This can be verified by running `COREHOST_TRACE=1 ./SingleFileAppDependencyContext`

+> The managed DLL bound to this executable is: 'SingleFileAppDependencyContext.dll'
+> Detected Single-File app bundle
+> Using internal fxr
+> […]
+> Bundle Header Offset: [**42b4ada**]
+> […]
+> DepsJson Offset:[42a4888] Size[10252]
+> RuntimeConfigJson Offset:[a6ac50] Size[10f]

+For other formats (ELF and PE) the apphost  symbols are stripped so a hardcoded offset from the beginning of the data section is used instead.
+For Mach-O, the hardcoded offset is used as a fallback if the `bundle_marker_t::header_offset()::placeholder` symbol is not found.

+### 4. Active cooperation with the CoreCLR

+Not yet implemented.

+This is probably the best solution that should be attempted.
+The CoreCLR should provide the `.deps.json` offset and size (or even maybe more, such as the whole [bundle::info][13]) and managed code should access it, maybe through [FCall or QCall][12].
+I'm not familiar with the subject so I'll have to investigate.

 [1]: https://www.nuget.org/packages/Microsoft.Extensions.DependencyModel/6.0.0
 [2]: https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file/overview